CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/talonfx-control-intro.rst

 Introduction to TalonFX Control
 ===============================

 The TalonFX has a variety of open-loop and closed-loop control requests and supports Field Oriented Control.
+Keep in mind the various configuration options available that influence the onboard control (for example, see :doc:`/docs/hardware-reference/talonfx/improving-performance-with-current-limits`).

 Control Output Types
 --------------------